 We understand that the social-emotional component of learning is as important as academic and intellectual development.
 In Ratner Montessori's Elementary and Middle School classrooms we emphasize how important it is for everyone in the classroom to demonstrate mutual respect and understanding, and to appreciate each person's unique qualities.
 Our model for providing learning support gives structure and scaffolding to all students to understand how they learn and what strategies they can use to be successful in all areas.

 Being part of the Montessori community means being an agent of change, striving to create a more peaceful, productive, and positive world.
-From our Toddler and Children's House, through Elementary, and into Middle School, Ratner Montessori's approach uses the Peace Curriculum as a guiding philosophy.
-The Peace Curriculum begins in the Toddler and Children's House years with school-wide values that promote learning, diversity, respect, and responsibility, and builds through the Elementary and Middle School years to include study of peacemakers, their impact on society, and how we ourselves can be positive agents of change.
+From our Toddler and Children's House, through Elementary, and into Middle School, Ratner Montessori's approach uses Peace Education as a guiding philosophy.
+Peace Education begins in the Toddler and Children's House years with school-wide values that promote learning, diversity, respect, and responsibility, and builds through the Elementary and Middle School years to include study of peacemakers, their impact on society, and how we ourselves can be positive agents of change.

 P: I shall have a Positive attitude.